IPcorps/IPcorps/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-...what else to tell about 🤔
+...what else to tell about? 🤔

 <!---
 IPcorps/IPcorps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.